olesenm/foam_meson/meson/hacking.md

 # Todo
 - Compiling other OpenFoam versions
-- build scotch if it is not installed
 - write readme stuff
 - Uninstall mpi, cgal, scotch, kahip, zoltan, mgridgen and check if the build still works
 - Run the unit tests